ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

 An experimental firmware version can be built for any autopilot by:

 - Adding the line "define AP_OPENDRONEID_ENABLED 1" to its hwdef.dat file, or simply building with the  waf build option, ``--enable-opendroneid``
 - Adding the waf build option, ``--enable-firmware-checking``, will add another tamper proofing check.
 If enabled, a bootloader will not run firmware with a different board ID.
-This extends the protection already afforded by using a unique
+This extends the protection already afforded by using a unique board ID for OpenDroneID enabled autopilots that will reject normal attempts of loading firmware without the necessary functions and parameters required for compliance.

 Testing